DFE-Digital/get-help-with-tech/docs/computacenter_api.md

 Next, click on 'API tokens' from the top navigation bar.
 You'll see any API tokens you currently have, and a form to generate a new token.

-Give your token a name (this is purely for your own reference) and click 'Generate'.
-You should see your new token in the table of 'Your API Tokens'
+Give your token a name (this must be unique, but is purely for your own reference) and click 'Generate'.
+You should see your new token in the table of 'Your API Tokens'.

 Copy the value in the 'Token' column - this will be the Bearer token you supply to the API with each request